Combatd/Hybrid_Cloud_Foundations/README.md

 * Acropolis: AHV, DSF, Virtual Networking, Storage Services
 * Prism: Infrastructure Management, Operational Insights, Capacity
 * Planning, and Performance Monitoring

+## Chapter 3: Hybrid Cloud Security

+Security today is more complicated than it’s ever been.
+There are more workloads than the industry has ever had to deal with before.
+As a result of virtualization, these workloads are often sitting on a single hardware platform.

+With traditional infrastructure, stacks are composed of products from multiple vendors, each with a narrow and limited view of security.
+Validating and maintaining a security baseline through continuous software upgrades, is time-consuming and often involves error-prone manual processes that take away from innovation and productivity.

+Traditional security solutions such as firewalls are often blind to the internal communication between virtual machines and applications.
+Once cybercriminals infiltrate the network, they can take up residence and move laterally without being detected.
+The inherent complexity of this infrastructure has led to increased risks.